filecoin-project/community/README.md

 Almost anything you find that is a bug in the codebase should be filed as an issue.
 The exception is if you find a security vulnerability.
 The Filecoin protocol is still under heavy development.
 This means that there may be problems in our protocol design or implementations.
 Though Filecoin is not yet production-ready, many people are already running nodes on their machines.
 So we take security vulnerabilities very seriously!
 If you discover a security issue, please bring it to our attention right away!

-If you find a security vulnerability, please send your report privately to security@filecoin.org.
-If you have sensitive data you'd like to share, please request to join the **filecoin-sec** team on [Keybase](https://keybase.io/download), where we can set up a private channel to discuss.
+If you find a security vulnerability, please send your report privately to security@filecoin.org - if so inclined, please use our [GPG key](https://github.com/filecoin-project/community/public.key) to encrypt sensitive information.
+Alternatively, please request to join the **filecoin-sec** team on [Keybase](https://keybase.io/download), where we can set up a private channel to discuss.
 Please DO NOT file a public issue.

 If the issue is a protocol weakness that cannot be immediately exploited or has not yet been deployed, just discuss it openly.